-Data for measures are available at different times throughout the year depending on program area.
-In an effort to provide counties/SDAs with ample time to implement improvement strategies, data for each measure is shared as it becomes available and counties/SDAs will be notified immediately if a PIP is required.
-Below is an implementation schedule for PIPs.
+Data for measures are available at different times throughout the year depending on the program area.
+In an effort to provide counties with ample time to implement improvement strategies, data for each measure is shared as it becomes available and counties are notified immediately if a PIP is required.
+Below is the release schedule for data in 2016.